Why this blog?

 Time to search for a place where you can build your tiny house in the Netherlands!
 It is a good idea to look at a place where there is a roof, a toilet, electricity and storage space.
-Of course, this is not applicable when you buy an almost ready tiny house.
+Of course, this is not applicable when you buy an almost-ready tiny house.
 Don’t forget to search for a spot where you want to live.

 In the meantime, make a schedule on what to do in which order.
 In the same sheet, you can write an estimation of the time you need.
-And have you thought to ask the help of others?
+And have you thought to ask for the help of others?

 And, another fun part is buying the materials and tools you need.
 Why is it fun?
-Negotiating, searching for possibilities and finally seeing the real materials coming.
-Don’t forget to calculate the materials on the forehand of course.
+Negotiating, searching for possibilities, and finally seeing the real materials coming.
+Don’t forget to calculate the materials on the forehand, of course.

 5. Construction phase